Policy – x

-Any District employee who permits, engages in or participates in sexual harassment of another District employee or student shall be in violation of this policy and is subject to disciplinary action, up to and including dismissal.
+Any District employee who permits, engages in or participates in sexual harassment or who aids, abets, incites, compels, or coerces another to commit sexual harassment of another District employee or student shall be in violation of this policy and is subject to disciplinary action, up to and including dismissal.
 An employee shall be deemed to have permitted sexual harassment where he/she has knowledge that a student or an employee has engaged in sexual harassment and fails to report such student or employee to the appropriate authorities, whether or not the victim makes a complaint

 A supervisor, principal or District administrator other than the Superintendent or designee who receives a harassment complaint shall promptly notify the Superintendent or designee.